FISH GLUE!!!!

 Fig. 2.
 Using prepared isinglass to consolidate flaking media on parchment.

-fig. 2).
+Thompson also mentions fish glue in the context of stabilization (mending) of damaged sheets of parchment, ground preparation for laying gold or pigments, and as a binding medium (fig. 2).
 The purpose of the binder was to hold particles of pigments together allowing for the paint to be firmly attached to the surface of the parchment.
 The area on which the gold leaf would be laid was coated first with a solution of fish glue.
 The property of fish glue to adhere well to the porous parchment support made it a useful material for illumination of manuscripts with gold leaf and painting.

 Oriental Painting and Calligraphy on Paper: Binding Medium